dequelabs/axe-core-gems/docs/Cucumber.md

 Then the page should be accessible
 ```

 The base step is the core component of the step.
-It is a complete step on its own and will verify the currently loaded page is accessible using the default configuration of [axe.a11yCheck][a11ycheck] (the entire document is checked using the default rules).
+It is a complete step on its own and will verify the currently loaded page is accessible using the default configuration of [axe.run][axe-run] (the entire document is checked using the default rules).

 ### Inclusion clause